-How to Pack Dishes When Moving
+How to Pack Dishes and Other Delicate Kitchen Items When Moving

 When it comes to packing for a move, the kitchen is a notoriously difficult room.
 Not only are there fragile items to be mindful of, but unlike the guest room, most people use their kitchens daily.